dettbarn/igordoc/CONTRIBUTING.md

 # CONTRIBUTING

 In principle anyone can contribute to igordoc.
-Here are some features that would be nice to have:
+Besides the issues in the Issues tab, here are some other features that would be nice to have:

 *  related to execution and/or the input:
     *  Port to Windows and macOS if possible (currently a pre-installed bash shell and some utilities are required to run igordoc)